akshaykalia-chd/Px-Rack/README.md

 ### The Engineering Effort Behind It

-Worth saying plainly, without dressing it up: Px-Rack was designed and built by one person, in under 12 months, from a first sketch to a working 4-node unit.
+Worth saying plainly, without dressing it up: PX-Rack was designed and built by one person, in under 12 months, from a first sketch to a working 4-node unit.
 No one else on the team contributed to design or build work — teammates gave feedback along the way that genuinely helped shape the final design, but the mechanical design, wiring, power aggregation, 3D printing, and integration were done solo.

 That context matters for judging the failures and the time it took.
-Px-Rack doesn't reuse an existing enclosure playbook — it isn't a resized server chassis or a repurposed generic cabinet like DeskPi's.
+PX-Rack doesn't reuse an existing enclosure playbook — it isn't a resized server chassis or a repurposed generic cabinet like DeskPi's.
 It combines Mini-ITX motherboards, multiple ATX power supplies aggregated onto a single AC inlet, HDD trays, and push-pull cooling for both compute and power units, all inside a footprint that also leaves room for a rack switch — without falling back on shortcuts from known, off-the-shelf integration methods.

-Given that, the time spent getting to a working 4-Node Px-Rack aren't a sign of a rough process — they're what it costs to solve integration problems that had no existing off-the-shelf answer, without compromising on function to get there.
+Given that, the time spent getting to a working 4-Node PX-Rack isn't a sign of a rough process — they're what it costs to solve integration problems that had no existing off-the-shelf answer, without compromising on function to get there.

 ### Further Reading